defifuture/erc20-batched-meta-transactions/README.md

 }
 ```

 > The EIP-2612 (`permit()` function) also requires a nonce mapping.
-At this point I'm not sure yet if this mapping should be re-used in case a smart contract implements both this EIP and EIP-2612.
+At this point, I'm not sure yet if this mapping should be re-used in case a smart contract implements both this EIP and EIP-2612.
 >
-> On the first glance it seems the nonce mapping could be re-used, but this should be thought through for possible security implications.
+> At first glance, it seems the nonce mapping could be re-used, but this should be thought through for possible security implications.

 ### What data is needed in a meta transaction?

 - sender address (a user who is sending the meta tx)
 - receiver address
-- token amount to be transfered - uint256
+- token amount to be transferred - uint256
 - relayer fee (in tokens) - uint256
 - **nonce** (replay protection within the token contract)
 - block number - uint256 (a block by which the meta tx must be processed)